LiaOb21/colora/config/README.md

 The parameter `-p` for genomescope  sets the ploidy of the model for GenomeScope to use.
 See [genomescope2 repo](https://github.com/tbenavi1/genomescope2.0) for further details.

+The parameter `-l` for genomescope  sets the estimated coverage of the 1n peak.
+See [genomescope2 repo](https://github.com/tbenavi1/genomescope2.0) for further details.

 ### :ear_of_rice: 1.
 Example of suitable parameters for barley in our testing (genome size ~4.2 Gbp, 75% of repeats):

 ```